opendocsg/slw-judgments-backfill/2011_SGCA_65/report.md

  Answer: This is my second time [The Appellant’s mark]

-52     Because the recorder of the statement was a Central Narcotics Bureau officer and not a police officer, it would appear that s 24 of the Evidence Act (Cap 97, 1997 Rev Ed) (“EA”) was the applicable admissibility provision rather than s 122(5) of the CPC: see _Chai Chien Wei Kelvin v Public Prosecutor_ [1998] 3 SLR(R) 619.
+52     Because the recorder of the statement was a Central Narcotics Bureau officer and not a police officer, it would appear that s 24 of the Evidence Act (Cap 97, 1997 Rev Ed) (“EA”) was the applicable admissibility provision rather than s 122(5) of the CPC: see _Chai Chien Wei Kelvin v Public Prosecutor_ <span class="citation">[1998] 3 SLR(R) 619</span>.
 Unlike s 122(5) of the CPC, s 24 of the EA _prima facie_ applies to only “confessions” and not “admissions” – terms which carry different meanings under the EA (see s 258 of the CPC 2010 for the present position).
 Paradoxically, taking a strict interpretation of the EA alone, one _may_ argue that an involuntary admission would nevertheless be admissible, and no _voir dire_ was necessary.
 This is not an issue that we need to express any views on at present.

 53     However, we are unsure if the Judge had undertaken such an exercise of statutory interpretation and arrived at the aforementioned position, which implies that he viewed the contemporaneous statement as a confession because there was a _voir dire_ , or that he took the alternative position which requires both admissions and confessions to be voluntarily given even under the EA, in which case he may have viewed the contemporaneous statement as an admission that still called for a _voir dire_.